Meet Copilot - Our AI Tool That Speeds Payment Velocity Learn More

 We have a list of restorative procedures to submit that seemingly come out of the blue.
 Even worse is the knowledge that many of our providers are giving away their valuable time for free when patients come for consultation but do not move forward with treatment.

 A prime example is the sleep apnea appliance.
-Providers will see the patient for an initial consultation which can include impressions, pharyngometer/rhinometer testing, radiographs (pano or CBCT) and easily 30 minutes of face-to-face conversation between the provider and the patient.
+Providers will see the patient for an initial consultation which can include impressions, pharyngometer/rhinometer testing, radiographs (pano or CBCT), and easily 30 minutes of face-to-face conversation between the provider and the patient.

 Any encounter with a patient should be billed as an appropriately coded office visit.
-Other services such as study models, xrays and testing should also be billed in conjunction with the office visit.
+Other services such as study models, x-rays, and testing should also be billed in conjunction with the office visit.
 Bill for what you do.

 Your time as a provider is valuable.
 We strive every day in this industry to assert our value to our patients and place worth on the amazing services performed.
-If you are filing medical claims for reimbursement make sure you are filing for ALL of your time and not just that spent performing procedures.
+If you are filing medical claims for reimbursement make sure you are filing for ALL of your time and not just the time spent performing procedures.

 Contents